Square Boats logo

 Compulsive building Gregg Carlson, a really compulsive Bolgerboatbuilder.
 This link takes you to the top of his page: if you've worked through our list of links from the start, you'll already have seen the boats.
 But someone this dedicated deserves multiple links!

-SWBANS Photo Gallery A changing kaleidoscope of Bolger and other designs
+SWBANS Photo Gallery Small wooden boat association of Nova Scotia.
+A changing kaleidoscope of Bolger and other designs

 Build your own navy etc: